Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 Step 2: Submit a Formal Complaint to Blue Motor Finance

 You have to gather all the required papers and details about your agreement to formally register your complaint against Blue Motor Finance.
-An structured complaint letter will help your case.
+A structured complaint letter will help your case.
 Therefore, you should be more forceful yet polite, brief yet clear.
-Perfectly describe how you think you were mislead, how it happened, and what effect it had on your side.
+Perfectly describe how you think you were misled, how it happened, and what effect it had on your side.
 Provide any pertinent supporting papers and always demand the correct sum of money to compensate for the damages you had to sustain.

 Step 3: Wait for Blue Motor Finance to send their response